mathew-j-davis/shuttle/readme.md

   - Utilizes `mdatp` to scan each file individually for malware.

 - **Handling Infected Files:**
+  - When a file is identified as suspicious, it will be handled in one of two ways:

+    1. **Microsoft Defender Handling** (if configured):
-  - If malware is detected, typically Microsoft Defender will be configured to handle the suspect file.
+       - If Defender is enabled (either for real-time or on-demand scanning) and configured to handle suspect files
+       - Defender will automatically quarantine/archive the infected file according to its settings
+       - The script will verify that Defender has handled the file appropriately

+    2. **Manual Script Handling**:
-  - If Microsoft Defender is not configured to archive files, this script may be configured to encrypt files GPG with a public key
+       - Used when Defender is not configured to handle files or is not being used
+       - If hazard archive parameters are provided:
+         - Files are encrypted using GPG with the provided public key
-  - Encrypted files are moved to a specified hazard archive directory for further analysis
+         - Encrypted files are moved to the specified hazard archive directory
+         - Original filenames and timestamps are preserved in the archive
-  - If hazard archive parameters are not provided, infected files are deleted
+       - If hazard archive parameters are not provided:
-  -  If the case that malware has been detected in a copy of a file, but Defender has not archived the original file this script will treat the original as suspect also, and depending on configuration archive or delete it.
+         - Infected files are deleted

+  - **Source File Handling**:
+    - When malware is detected in a quarantine copy, the script also checks if the source file.
+    - If the source file has not been removed by defender and matches the infected quarantine copy, it will be handled according to the manual handling instructions.
+    - This ensures that infected files are not left in the source directory

 - **File Integrity Verification:**
   - Verifies that the source and destination files match by comparing their hashes.